lewagon/dotfiles/04-Front-End/09-Stimulus-JS/04-Checkboxes/README.md

 After implementing the targets, let's go back to our `#checkAll` method.

 Here is what we have to do:
-- Check the status of the "Check All" checkbox clicked.
+- Check the status of the "Check All" checkbox when it's clicked.
-- If it's checked, then, let's iterate over all the checkbox targets, and change their `checked` property to `true`
+- If it's checked, then, let's iterate over all the checkbox targets, and change their `checked` property to `true`.
-- If it isn't checked, then, let's iterate over all the checkbox targets, and change their `checked` property to `false`
+- If it isn't checked, then, let's iterate over all the checkbox targets, and change their `checked` property to `false`.

 You've got everything in hand to tackle the rest of this challenge.

-Remember to try the behaviour of your Stimulus controller in the Browser (test manually), and feel free to add `console.log` to understand what you're dealing with in the `checkAll` methods
+Remember to try the behaviour of your Stimulus controller in the Browser (test manually), and feel free to add `console.log` to understand what you're dealing with in the `checkAll` methods.

 Your turn!